jmpressjs/jmpress.js/README.md

 # jmpress.js 0.3

+A jQuery plugin to build a website on the infinite canvas.

-A jQuery port of [impress.js](https://github.com/bartaz/impress.js) based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
+Started as a jQuery port of [impress.js](https://github.com/bartaz/impress.js) and utilizes the power of CSS3 transforms and transitions in modern browsers.

 ## DEMO